JamesChampionGitHub/TTYSH/README.md

 ./ttysh.sh
 ```

-You will be prompted to run the config.
+You will be prompted to run the config (currently incomplete, requires updates).
 Run this to be able to use TTYSH correctly.

 Now that your system is configured, just run: